mstksg/typelits-printf/README.md

     `3.62 :% "Luigi" :% RNil` will do.
 *   The type of `printf` is much less informative.
-It's possible to see what you need from the `...` in `FormatFun`...but it's basically a situation that works fine when it doesn't, but can be tricky if you mess up.
+It's possible to see what you need from the `...` in `FormatFun`...but it's basically a situation that works fine when it does, but can be tricky if you mess up.

 The following table summarizes the features and drawbacks of each
 method: